Woman can’t get tax refund because IRS says she’s dead

 “My Social Security number belongs to a deceased person,” Carpenter said.

 When Carpenter filed her 2020 taxes, her accountant received an unusual notice in return.
-Carpenter’s Social Security number belonged to someone who is dead.
+Carpenter’s Social Security number belonged to someone who is dead, KTLA sister station WPIX reported.

 “I asked them if they were getting me confused with my husband who passed away in 2009 and they said no,” Carpenter said.